yolken/yolken-blog/site/_posts/2021-04-17-migrating-to-kubernetes-legacy-service-platforms.md

 also the wider set of infrastructure and tooling used for managing application environments in production.

-I'll call this pre-Kubernetes "bundle of stuff" a *legacy service platform* or *LESP* for short.
-Normally I hate the term "platform" since it's so overused (seems like it's super trendy at the moment for companies to be building "platforms" instead of "products"), but in this case I think it's actually appropriate- the LESP is literally a base on which applications in an organization are created and run.
+By analogy to the [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service) products that are offered by some cloud providers, I'll call this pre-Kubernetes "bundle of stuff" a *legacy service platform* or *LeSP* for short.
+Normally I hate the term "platform" since it's so overused (seems like it's super trendy at the moment for companies to be building "platforms" instead of "products"), but in this case I think it's actually appropriate- the LeSP is literally a base on which applications in an organization are created and run.

-The exact details of the LESP will vary a lot from company to company.
+The exact details of the LeSP will vary a lot from company to company.
 Typically, though, they have some common characteristics.

 <div style="text-align:center">